On the controller form for linear hyperbolic MIMO systems with dynamic boundary conditions: Computation of the controller form

-With \Cref{lem:gdiv}, the shift degrees are taken care of.
-However, the coefficients of $q(\shiftsym,\diffsym),r(\shiftsym,\diffsym)$ are rational expressions in $\diffsym$.
-Furthermore, in the analytic setting, their denominators can be interpreted as functions that their numerator polynomials are applied to.
-This results in piecewise continuous functions which do not necessarily have compact support.
-In other words: They generally do not correspond to differential or (distributed) delay operators with finite shift amplitude from $\entirefuncs$.
-However, thanks to the Palay-Wiener theorem, if their Laplace transforms are entire functions, they indeed are such operators, cf.~\cite[Thm.
-7.3.1]{Hoermander1983}.
+With \Cref{lem:gdiv}, the shift degrees have been taken care of.
+However, the coefficients of $q(\shiftsym,\diffsym)$ and $r(\shiftsym,\diffsym)$ still are rational expressions in $\diffsym$.
+Since, in the analytic setting, their denominators can be interpreted as functions that their numerator polynomials are applied to, the results are piecewise continuous functions which do not necessarily have compact support.
+In other words: They generally do not correspond to differential or (distributed) delay operators with finite shift amplitude from $\entirefuncs$ and can therefore not be used to reduce the shifts as they would introduce indefinite integrals.